Black leaders rebuke Tuberville stance on reparations, crime - WHIZ News

 “I think that Sen. Tuberville’s comments were misinformed, ignorant in nature and an embarrassment for the state of Alabama,” said Ellis, who now lives in Marietta, Georgia, and is president of the Clotilda Descendants Association.

-Before running for the U.S. Senate, Tuberville spent four decades in coaching, including 11 years as the head coach at Auburn University, which is about a three-hour drive northeast of Mobile.
+Before running for the U.S. Senate, Tuberville spent four decades coaching football, including 11 years as the head coach at Auburn University, which is about a three-hour drive northeast of Mobile.

 Ellis graduated in 2003 from Auburn’s engineering school and said he attended all of the football team’s home games while at Auburn.
 Ellis also said he served as a student assistant for the team under Tuberville.